pluralsight/guides/building-a-crud-interface-with-react-and-ruby-on-rails/article.md

 ```

 Because this is an API-based application, we’ll structure the controllers using namespaces.
 By convention, we have to put the controllers for the different namespaces in folders corresponding to their namespace.
-For example, all controllers belonging to the ‘api’ namespace must be put in a folder named ‘api’.
-In the ‘controllers’ folder (in our application), we’ll create a folder named ‘api’ and, in it, another folder named ‘v1’:
+For example, all controllers belonging to the `api` namespace must be put in a folder named ‘api’.
+In the ‘controllers’ folder (in our application), we’ll create a folder named `api` and, in it, another folder named `v1`:

 ```
 app/controllers/api/v1
 ```

-In the app/controllers/api/v1 directory, we’ll create two controllers.
+In the `app/controllers/api/v1` directory, we’ll create two controllers.
 The base_controller will have global rules that apply to all of our API-based controllers.

 _base_\__controller.rb_
 ```ruby